Mechanical & Industrial Engineering Department

 Strong commitment to undergraduate education

-Class sizes are moderate (typically less than 50) and lab sections are small (typically less than 25)
+Moderate class sizes (typically less than 50) and small lab sections are (typically less than 25)

-Vast majority of lectures and lab sections are taught by our dedicated, award-winning faculty
+Lectures and labs taught by our dedicated, award-winning faculty

 Manufacturing emphasis - many courses and laboratories focus on the design, operation, and management of manufacturing systems, and most faculty members have manufacturing industry experience